McCoyAle/kube-cert-study/multipass.md

     a. `curl 10.152.183.164:8080` // this is the IP address assigned to the service and the port it has configured.

 ### Validating Storage Configuration (Optional)
-Depending on the specific use case for your cluster, you might want to enable to storage addon to test or practice working with [persistent volumes and persistent volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
-Multipass has a few storage configurations to use, however for testing purposes we will enable the storage class functionality that utilizes the host directory.
+Depending on the specific use case for your cluster, there may arise a need to enable the storage addon to test or practice working with [persistent volumes and persistent volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+Multipass has a few storage configurations to use, however for testing purposes we will use the NFS storage option.
+This feature relies on the NFS protocol and allows for your applications or workloads to access local files and directories on a remote workstation.

-1. Enable this option in microk8s
+1. We will first need to exec the individual workstation and install an NFS kernel.
+This step is following microk8s guidelines.

     a. `mk enable hostpath-storage`